 Epidural in a Nutshell

 Let me quickly break down what an epidural is.
-The goal of an epidural to remove pain relief in by way of losing total feeling in a particular region of your body.
+The goal of an epidural to remove pain relief by losing total feeling in a particular region of your body.
 The epidural blocks the nerve impulses from the lower spinal segment.
 So for the most part, the lower half of your body will experience some level of numbness.

-According to americanpregnancy.org, A small area on your back will be injected with the local anesthetic to numb it.
+According to americanpregnancy.org, a small area on your back will be injected with the local anesthetic to numb it.
 Next, a needle is inserted into the numbed area surrounding the spinal cord in the lower back.

 After that, a small tube or catheter is threaded through the needle into the epidural space.
 The needle is carefully removed with the catheter in place and taped to the back to prevent it from slipping out.
 For more information on epidurals check out Epidurals: 6 Things You Need To Know

 Back pain commonly occurs after epidural anesthesia 18.9% of the time.
 Nineteen percent of women had a long-term backache after epidural anesthesia.
 It results from a combination of its effects on the nerves and extreme postures and stretching that occurs after the epidural during labor.
 It isn’t for the faint of heart, and more importantly, it isn’t appealing if you’re interested in a non-interventional natural pregnancy.

 The Back Pain Authority explains causes of back pain after an epidural:

 Epidural injections penetrate the skin, muscular tissues, connective tissues and then enter into the central spinal canal.
 Some epidural injections are directed into specific intervertebral discs, while others are directed into the deepest layers of the dura mater.
 The goal of the procedure will determine its specific anatomical target.